 Reinventing an ERP architecture is an enormous undertaking that presents numerous challenges for any organization.
 The complexity of such a project is exacerbated in the age of digital transformation.
 Companies are adopting and developing new technologies to get a competitive edge, while at the same time migrating services to the cloud and striving to maintain business as usual in the face of everchanging customer demands.
 With SAP S/4HANA, however, it’s not a matter of if enterprises will have to change over, but when.

-Underestimating the scale of an SAP S/4HANA migration can be highly disruptive to both IT and business operations.
+Underestimating the scale of an SAP S/4HANA transformation can be highly disruptive to both IT and business operations.
 Unrealistic and overly aggressive timelines lead to misinformed decision making and overspend, furthering the inherent difficulties associated with ERP transformation.
 That’s why, using an enterprise architecture tool like LeanIX is so important to avoid costly pitfalls.

 Present the business case for SAP S/4HANA

 Though there are several years left until support for SAP ECC will expire, enterprises are better off migrating sooner rather than later.
-There’s no doubt that an ERP migration is an expensive and complicated exercise.
+There’s no doubt that an ERP transformation is an expensive and complicated exercise.
 Being able to convey the long-term value of moving to SAP S/4HANA is critical to getting buy in from executive decision makers.

 The best way to do so is through the creation of a strong business case that documents the benefits and expected return-on-investment (ROI), as well as the current problems that the organization is experiencing with its existing ERP system.
 Getting stakeholders on board can be the driving force behind justifying an investment in SAP S/4HANA before it becomes a last-minute scramble.